 meetings via teleconference, video conference or other electronic means and

 Shire of Mundaring is considering options to use a video conference.
-Stay tuned for an update on this.

 Can I still obtain planning approval or a building permit?